vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 fake_spies # => [#<Spy id: nil, name: \"Marty McSpy\", function: \"Covert agent\", skills: \"Infiltration and espionage\", created_at: nil, updated_at: nil>, #<Spy id: nil, name: \"Marty McSpy\", function: \"Covert agent\", skills: \"Infiltration and espionage\", created_at: nil, updated_at: nil>, #<Spy id: nil, name: \"Marty McSpy\", function: \"Covert agent\", skills: \"Infiltration and espionage\", created_at: nil, updated_at: nil>]
 ```

-Subtle differences, but I’m sure you know the differences by now.
+Subtle differences between the two options, but I’m sure you understand them by now.
 I should also mention that you can provide both methods with a hash of attributes if you want to overwrite factory attributes on the fly for some reason.
-Timewise, the overwrites will eat a bit of your time if you create lots of test data with that strategy.
+Timewise, the overwrites will eat a bit of your testing speed if you create lots of test data with that have overwrites.
+Probably having a separate factory with these attributes changed will be a better option for creating lists.

 ``` ruby
 smug_spies = create_list(:spy, 3, skills: 'Smug jokes')